uuf6429/phpstan-phpdoc-type-resolver/README.md

 There are two ways to retrieve that information, as shown below.

+**Important:** The resolver will always convert some specific PHPStan types into something else as follows:
+- *`ThisTypeNode` is converted into `IdentifierTypeNode` for the currently-passed class.
+- *`GenericTypeNode` to either `GenericTypeNodes\Concrete` or `GenericTypeNodes\Template` based on if the received instance contains unresolved generic/template types.
+Note that these two types are custom (from this library).

+(*) conversion is mandatory, failures will trigger some sort of exception (meaning: the original type _should_ never be returned).

 ### 😎 Via Reflection

 Let's assume we have a `\My\Project\Greeter` class with a `greet` method, here's how we can resolve that method's